vbe0201/Luna/README.md

 # Luna [![Build Status](https://scrutinizer-ci.com/g/CharlotteDunois/Luna/badges/build.png?b=master)](https://scrutinizer-ci.com/g/CharlotteDunois/Luna/build-status/master)

 Luna is a [Lavalink](https://github.com/Frederikam/Lavalink) client for PHP.
-Requires Lavalink v3+.
+This client is built for Lavalink v3+ - v2 (legacy) is supported, but not recommended.

 For use with [Yasmin](https://github.com/CharlotteDunois/Yasmin), there is a `YasminClient` included, which does the heavy liftings.